ontolex/morph/index.md

 **morph:InflectionRule** represents the formal operation applied to a base form of a LexicalEntry to obtain another inflected form of that LexicalEntry.

-**morph:inflectionRule** provides information on how to generate inflected forms and, in case of a dataset with pre-generated forms, links these forms to InflectionRules that were used to generate them.
+**morph:inflectionRule** provides information on how to generate inflected forms and, in the case of a dataset with pre-generated forms, links these forms to InflectionRules that were used to generate them.
 If inflection slots were used, forms might have several rules attached to them.

 <div class="description">